hieuvp/learning-python/data-science/pandas-basics/README.md

 ### Conclusion

-- The **Pandas Series** is the data structure for a single column of a **Pandas DataFrame**, not only conceptually, but literally,
+- The **Pandas Series** is the data structure for a single column of a **Pandas DataFrame**, not only conceptually, but literally.
   <br />e.g. the data in a **Pandas DataFrame**
   is actually stored in memory as a collection of **Pandas Series**.